huggingface/huggingface_hub/docs/source/en/guides/download.md

 ```

-More options exists to download from a different repo type or revision and to include/exclude files to download using
+There are more arguments you can specify to download from different repo types or revisions and to include/exclude files to download using
 glob patterns:

 ```bash